NFCHKK/mintisan.github.io/drafts/git-cheat-sheet.md

 $ git rebase -i <base>
 ```
-To everybody else, it will look like the entire feature was developed in a single series of well-planned commits.Keep a project’s history clean and meaningful.
+To everybody else, it will look like the entire feature was developed in a single series of well-planned commits.Keep a project’s history clean and meaningful.Many developers prefer rebasing over merging, since it’s like saying, “I want to put my changes on top of what everybody else has done.”

 **ATTENTION** : Don’t Rebase Public History